Comparing Trump's inauguration crowd to the Women's March

 It's also going to be impossible to gauge how many people exactly attended Trump's inauguration as opposed to the Women's March Saturday organized as a direct rebuttal to Trump the previous day.

-Get full coverage of the transition to Trump and of the Women's March
+RELATED: Get full coverage of the transition to Trump and of the Women's March

 But there's going to be a lot of conjecture about it.
 Trump himself talked about his massive crowds during an appearance at the Armed Services Ball Friday night.